Student Athletes and The College Admissions Process

 If the coach tells the student that admissions approved her academic credentials the student can ask her guidance counselor to contact the college admissions office to verify the coach’s assessment.
 This conversation might go something like this:

 This step can go a long way toward heading off any misunderstanding and miscommunication before a student gives up her chances with other coaches and commits to a college that is not ready to commit to her in return.
-Before committing to a coach, Samantha Neumann, a freshman on the women’s swim team at Emory University, advises doing a thorough evaluation to find the right balance of academics and athletics.
+Before committing to a coach, Samantha Neumann, a former Emory University swimmer, advises doing a thorough evaluation to find the right balance of academics and athletics.
 “Make sure the school fits both academically and athletically because when you get to college the demands of each are much more strenuous than in high school,” says Samantha.
 “If one fits but the other really doesn’t, it will become too stressful to manage right from the start and just won’t work.”

 The Ivy League